 If you are looking for an easier way to track your material traceability processes, consider using Craftybase.

-Craftybase is a cloud-based MRP software featuring a suite of traceability and compliance features.
-Craftybase allows you to easily track material usage, finished product inventory, and material waste.
+Craftybase is a cloud-based MRP software featuring a dedicated suite of traceability and compliance features.
+Craftybase allows you to easily track material usage, real-time raw and finished product inventory, and account for your material waste.

-In addition, Craftybase provides real-time reporting so that you can quickly identify and correct any issues that arise.
+In addition, Craftybase provides extensive reporting so that you can quickly identify and correct any issues that arise.

-Learn more about how Craftybase can help you streamline your material traceability processes.
+Learn more about how Craftybase can help you streamline your material traceability processes: sign up for a free trial of Craftybase today!